Is Working Out on No Sleep a Good Idea?Nov 30, 2021

-Your alarm is going off, and the sound is more painful than usual because you got to bed late, then tossed and turned all night.
-You’ve dragged yourself through every moment of the day, but you know you still need to work out.
-Should you work out on little to no sleep?
-Or should you skip your workout?
+Your alarm’s going off, and the sound is more agonizing than usual because you got to bed late then tossed and turned all night.
+You’ve dragged yourself through every moment of the day, but you know you still need to exercise.
+Should you be working out on no sleep?
+Or should you skip your workout altogether?

 Should I Work Out on No Sleep?

-“The bottom line,” Dr. Rosenberg says, “is that you need to appreciate how important sleep is when you decide to exercise regularly.”
-So if you’re really tired, rather than working out on no sleep, you may want to consider rescheduling that workout for another day.
+“The bottom line,” he says, “is that you need to appreciate how important sleep is when you decide to exercise regularly.”
+So if you’re really tired, rather than working out on no sleep, you may want to consider rescheduling your next Openfit workout for another day.
 Like, tomorrow.

 If you’re still struggling, you can also try natural relaxation remedies such as meditation — or maybe it’s finally time to spring for products that might help, like blackout curtains and the right mattress.

-And you can read more about proper sleep here — just make sure your bedtime is still at least an hour away.
+Read more about proper sleep here — just make sure bedtime is still at least an hour away.

-When you’re working out on little to no sleep, your focus goes out the window.
-And if you’re not focused, you may not maintain proper form, and this increases your potential for injury — especially if you’ve got big compound exercises such as deadlifts and squats to perform.
+When you’re working out on no sleep — or even less than optimal sleep — your focus suffers.
+And if you’re not focused, you may not maintain proper form, increasing your potential for injury.
+This is especially important if you’ve got big compound exercises such as deadlifts and squats to perform.